TerryV8/click-count/docs/replication_scalability.md

 # Replication/Scalability (With Kubernetes)

 We created a Kubernetes cluster of 3 nodes running on Centos 7.

 The installation uses a tool called kubeadm which is part of Kubernetes.

+This process works with local VMs, physical servers and/or cloud servers.

+It is simple enough that you can easily integrate its use into your own automation (Terraform, Ansible, etc).